-ACCT 203 Financial Accounting - 3 Credit HoursFall This is an introduction to financial accounting concepts and methodology for accumulating data on the results of economic activities of a business concern.
+ACCT 203 Financial Accounting - 3 Credit Hours Fall This is an introduction to financial accounting concepts and methodology for accumulating data on the results of economic activities of a business concern.
 The entire accounting cycle for both service and merchandising businesses is covered.
 An introduction to accounting systems, income measurement, partnerships and corporations is also covered.

-ACCT 204 Managerial Accounting - 3 Credit HoursSpring An introduction of the cost accounting for manufactured goods and other objectives of relevance to management.
-Topics include service department allocation, budgeting, variance analysis, cost behavior, cost estimation and product costing.
-The statement of cash flows is also covered.
-Prerequisite: ACCT 203.
-ACCT 286 Accounting: Special Topics-Variable CreditOn Demand A focused investigation into a selected area(s) of accounting that will include topics of current issues in accounting and related fields at the lower division level, such as non-profit accounting or corporate income tax.
+ACCT 204 Managerial Accounting - 3 Credit Hours ACCT 286 Accounting: Special Topics-Variable CreditOn Demand A focused investigation into a selected area(s) of accounting that will include topics of current issues in accounting and related fields at the lower division level, such as non-profit accounting or corporate income tax.
 ACCT 290 Independent Study - Variable CreditOn Demand Independent Study consists of research, readings and other scholarly investigation or creative work at the lower division level.
 See Independent Study under Alternative Means to Academic Credit for a more detailed description.
 ACCT 301 Intermediate Accounting I - 3 Credit HoursOdd Year Fall In-depth study of financial accounting, emphasizing assets and liabilities.
 Attention is also given to accounting theory, basic financial statements and present value techniques.
 Prerequisite: ACCT 203.
-ACCT 302 Intermediate Accounting II - 3 Credit Hours Even Year Spring In-depth study of financial accounting, emphasizing corporate accounting and income measurement.
-It also includes special topics such as the statement of cash flows, pension plans, leases, and interperiod tax allocation.
-Prerequisite: ACCT 301.
-ACCT 316 Individual Income Tax - 3 Credit HoursOdd Year Spring The study of the history, assumptions and objectives of the federal tax system, with emphasis on individual taxation.
-Topics include taxable and non-taxable income, capital gains and losses, business and non-business deductions, itemized deductions, and personal and dependency exemptions.
-ACCT 350 Cost Accounting - 3 Credit HoursEven Year Fall The study of accounting's relationship to management planning and control functions.
+ACCT 302 Intermediate Accounting II - 3 Credit Hours ACCT 316 Individual Income Tax - 3 Credit Hours ACCT 350 Cost Accounting - 3 Credit HoursEven Year Fall The study of accounting's relationship to management planning and control functions.
 Emphasis is on statements for internal use, budgeting, cost-volume profit analysis, relevant data, capital budgeting, performance evaluation and product costing.
 Prerequisite: ACCT 203 and ACCT 204.
-ACCT 386 The Wesleyan Journey - 1-6 Credit Hours ACCT 402 Advanced Financial Accounting - 3 Credit HoursOn Demand This course will concentrate on the accounting concepts and methods of investments, primarily the preparation of consolidated financial statements using the purchase method.
-Other topics for this course include the equity method of accounting and partnership accounting.
-Prerequisite: ACCT 301.
-ACCT 410 Accounting Information Systems - 3 Credit Hours ACCT 415 Auditing - 3 Credit Hours ACCT 460 Internship in Accounting - 2-8 Credit HoursOn Demand This course offers an intensive field experience with a community organization.
+ACCT 386 The Wesleyan Journey - 1-6 Credit HoursOn Demand This course combines service-learning with travel, either domestic or abroad, to provide students an opportunity to strengthen values and abilities, in addition to learning specific academic content.
+The service projects will be linked to the academic content of the class, and the course may require a co-requisite or stand-alone as its own special topics course.
+Credit varies based on the length of the journey and may involve additional fees for travel.
+INTD 110 is recommended but not required for this course.
+ACCT 402 Advanced Financial Accounting - 3 Credit Hours ACCT 410 Accounting Information Systems - 3 Credit Hours ACCT 415 Auditing - 3 Credit Hours ACCT 460 Internship in Accounting - 2-8 Credit HoursOn Demand This course offers an intensive field experience with a community organization.
 Placement will be based on the student's career orientation.
 Prerequisite: Departmental approval and satisfaction of entry criteria where applicable.
 See Internship under Alternative Means to Academic Credit for a more detailed description.

-ACCT 485 Accounting: Special Topics - Variable CreditOn Demand A focused investigation into a selected area(s) of accounting that will include topics of current issues in accounting and related fields at the upper division level.
+ACCT 485 Accounting: Special Topics - Variable CreditOn Demand A focused investigation into a selected area(s) of accounting that will include topics of current issues in accounting and related fields at the upper division level. and related fields at the upper division level.